lukajaa/school-obsidian/Biology/Genetics/Stuff Notes/The Gene Notes.md

 2. What came from the “greatest all nighter science has ever known”?

 3. What tragedy motivates Dr. Chung’s work with children and families w/ rare diseases?
+	Her second son died.
 4. In order to move forward in Kif1A research why did they need 100 patients and “a mouse”?
+	So they can find other people with the same gene so they could find what was causing the mutation.
+Also they needed a mouse so they could test the experimental drugs.